dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

 It has long been debated... .
 Although the similarities may be worth emphasizing, their differences can not be overlooked, Indeed, both commanalities and differences can be found  between ...

+It has long been debated whether  .
+Although the similarities may be worth emphasizing, their differences can not be overlooked, Indeed, both commanalities and differences can be found  between ...